offbynull/markdown-notes/README.md

 ```
 ````

-For a comphensive overview of the built-in extensions, see the default [output/output.html](output/output.html) file and/or [input/input.md](input/input.md) file.
+For a comphensive overview of the built-in extensions, see [example/output/output.html](example/output/output.html) and [example/input/input.md](example/input/input.md).

 ## Extending